cmput229/Lab_Timer/README.md

 ## Submission

 There is a single file to be submitted for this lab.
 The file name should be `lab4.s`, and it should contain the code for both the interrupt handler and the `main` (i.e., your file must contain all the code for a successful countdown timer execution).

-Use the link provided in the course eClass page for submission.
-Your solution MUST include the [CMPUT 229 Student Submission License](LICENSE.md) at the top of the file containing your solution and you must include your name in the appropriate place in the license text.
+**Please make sure that you follow the link provided in the course eClass page for this lab assignment to get your own private GitHub repo for this lab.
+To ensure that we have the latest version of your solution, make sure to commit your changes to the repo frequently.
+Otherwise, you may forget to commit your latest changes by the deadline (which will count as a late lab, and will not be graded).
+Your solution will be automatically collected via GitHub Classroom by the deadline.
+Your solution MUST include the [CMPUT 229 Student Submission License](LICENSE.md) at the top of the file containing your solution and you must include your name in the appropriate place in the license text.**